MiaadTeam/lesan/pages/src/what_is_the_relationship.md

 - Relationships fully contain each other's pure properties within themselves.
 - If a relationship changes, all related parties will be notified and apply the changes according to a process.
 - By establishing a relationship and seeing many changes on one side of this relationship, you are encouraged to create new relationships.
 Don't worry, this issue will not add more complexity to the data model, but it will also make the data more understandable.
 (Below there is an example to understand this)
+- And the most important point is that it is exactly clear what effects each relationship we have created will have on the other side of the relationship.

 ## Example
 ### SQL